JOHN 15

 I am the vine, ye are the branches: He that abideth in me, and I in him, the same bringeth forth much fruit: for without me ye can do nothing.

 I am the vine, ye are the branches- it is not so much here that He is the true vine, but that He is the main stem, and believers are only the branches.
-But they are the branches of this vine by profession, so they will produce fruit that is in character with Him if their profession is real.
+But they are the branches of this vine by profession, so they will produce fruit that is in line with His character if their profession is real.
 As the Lord Himself said, “Ye shall know them by their fruits.
-Do men gather grapes of thorns?”
-Matthew 7:15,16.
+Do men gather grapes of thorns, or figs of thistles?”
+Matthew 7:16.
 Grapes are the product of the vine “which cheereth God and man”, Judges 9:13, whereas thorns remind God of His curse upon the earth because of Adam’s sin, and therefore represent grief.

 He that abideth in me, and I in him, the same bringeth forth much fruit- if the previous phrase emphasised the quality of the fruit, (for it is compatible with Him), here the emphasis is on the quantity of fruit.
 The more fruit we produce the more our Father will be glorified.
-A vineyard with vines laden with large purple grapes is a credit to the husbandman.
-This only comes about because the branches are truly joined to the stem, (they abide in it), and the sap is freely flowing to them from the stem, (it is in them).
+A vineyard with vines laden with bunches of large purple grapes is a credit to the husbandman.
+This only comes about because the branches are truly joined to the stem, (they abide in it), and the sap is freely flowing to them from the stem, (the life of the vine is in them).

 For without me ye can do nothing- this is really a summary of the teaching thus far.
 If the vine produces nothing, there is something badly wrong.
 Perhaps the branches are not abiding truly in the vine, and are therefore “without” or “outside” of Himself.
 The word “without” as a Greek preposition means “at a space”, and reminds us that during the grafting process the slip must be closely associated with the stock into which it is being inserted.
 There must be no space between the two, or the sap will not flow.
 Only as the life of the vine flows freely in the branch can fruit be produced for God.
 It is possible to present the appearance of being a believer by associating with believers, doing as they do, avoiding the things they avoid, saying the things they say, but all the time not being genuine.